Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 ### IPv6 Procedure

 **NOTE:** This procedure assumes that CSM has already been installed and a running system is being modified.
-If the system is undergoing a fresh install then simply update `${SITE_INIT}/customizations.yaml` with the desired values and skip steps one, three, and four.
+If the system is undergoing a fresh install, then simply update `${SITE_INIT}/customizations.yaml` with the desired values as part of the [Prepare Site Init](../../../install/prepare_site_init.md) procedure, and then skip steps one, three, and four.

 1. (`ncn-m#`) Extract `customizations.yaml` from the `site-init` secret in the `loftsman` namespace.